oceanicsdotio/oceanics.io/README.md

 The `wasm-bindgen` tooling packages WASM as an importable JavaScript library.
 This allows the binaries to be served along with the other static assets by compiling [without a bundler](https://github.com/rustwasm/wasm-bindgen/tree/master/examples/without-a-bundler).

+ `Cargo.toml` describes the Rust dependencies.
 The build command is in the package.
-Use `yarn run build-wasm` to compile rust to webassembly and generate javascript bindings.
+Use `yarn run build-wasm` to compile rust to webassembly and generate the necessary JavaScript bindings.

-### Rust crate
+### Rust library

+There is still a lot of JavaScript, but the numerical and graphics features have been ported over to Rust.

+The structure of the library is:

-agent.rs - agent simulations
+`agent.rs` - Agent-based simulations

-lib.rs - main routines

-model.rs - model generation, triangulation

-series.rs - datastreams

-webgl.rs - webgl handlers and utilities
+`lib.rs` - Main routines and boiler plate code `series.rs` - Time series manipulation, string methods, linked lists, tries, and such `tessellate.rs` - Model generation, triangulation, and other discretization methods `webgl.rs` - WebGL handlers and utilities for compiling client side (GPU) shaders

-# Production
+## Production

 When new commits are checked into the Bitbucket repository, the site is deployed to `oceanicsdotio.netlify.com`, which has the custom domain `oceanics.io`.